What is Pre-K?

 - Cognitive development

 The preschool years of a young child’s life are a crucial time in their social, emotional and cognitive development.
 A high-quality early education program sets up children for academic success.
 Strong early literacy skills establish later success in reading.
 Research has demonstrated that enrollment in a high-quality pre-k program helps improve children’s reading proficiency by third grade.
 Proficiency in reading by third grade impacts a child’s entire educational experience and is correlated to graduating on time as well as attending college.
 According to data released in 2019, in North Carolina, only 52 percent of first-grade students and 56 percent of second-grade students are reading at grade level.
-The average grade 4 reading score for students in North Carolina in 2019 (221) was slightly lower than the average score in 2017 (224) The percentage of third-grade students passing the state’s reading test has dropped from 60.2 percent in the 2013-14 school year to 56.8 in 2018-2019.
+The average grade 4 reading score for students in North Carolina in 2019 (221) was slightly lower than the average score in 2017 (224).
+(The NAEP reading scale ranges from 0 to 500.
+See more details here.
+The percentage of third-grade students passing the state’s reading test has dropped from 60.2 percent in the 2013-14 school year to 56.8 in 2018-2019.
 Although North Carolina has spent more than $150 million dollars on its Read to Achieve program, a study from NC State’s College of Education found the program did not result in more third and fourth-graders passing state reading exams.
-In contrast, a study from Duke researchers looked at middle school students and found that participation in NC Pre-K had positive impacts on students’ test scores in reading and math and these benefits did not fade with time.
-The study concluded:
+In contrast, a study from Duke looked at middle school students and found that participation in NC Pre-K had positive impacts on students’ test scores in reading and math and these benefits did not fade with time.
+The Duke study concluded:

 The allocation of state funds for Smart Start and More at Four (NC Pre-K) programs to a county in a given year continued to have positive effects on the population of targeted students in that county as they progressed through middle school.
 Higher levels of program funding improved students’ math and reading scores, decreased the likelihood that they would be placed in special education, and reduced the probability of repeating a grade.
 The More at Four program effects varied significantly across subgroups within the population, with larger positive impacts on children from less well-educated, more economically disadvantaged, and African American families.